godaddy/tartufo/README.md

                                   (default), no Git object paths are excluded unless effectively excluded via the
                                   --include-paths option.

-  -xp, --exclude-path-patterns TEXT
-                                  Specify a regular expression which matches
-                                  Git object paths to exclude from the scan.
-                                  This option can be specified multiple times to exclude multiple patterns.
-If not
-                                  provided (default), no Git object paths are excluded unless effectively excluded via the
-                                  --include-path-patterns option.

   -e, --exclude-signatures TEXT   Specify signatures of matches that you
                                   explicitly want to exclude from the scan,